-Fibula fractures occur less in isolation and more commonly occur with associated tibia fracture.
-Therefore, if a displaced fracture fibula is encountered, fracture of tibia bone must be suspected and looked for.
+Fibula fracture occurs less commonly in isolation and more commonly occur in association with a tibia fracture.
+Therefore, if a displaced fibula fracture is encountered, fracture of tibia bone must be suspected and looked for.

-At the either ends of the bone, the fracture may also occur with ligament injuries.
+At either end of the bone, the fracture may also occur with ligament injuries.

 The fibula and tibia are the two long bones of the lower leg.
 Joined together at knee and ankle joints.

 The fibula is the smaller bone of the two.

 The fibula bone is expendable for most of its part except in distal third of the leg where it forms an important part of ankle joint.
 That means it can be used for purpose of strut grafting without compromising the limb function.

 Anatomy of Fibula Bone

 The fibula bone is comparable to the ulna bone of the upper limb and is considered homologous to each other.
 The fibula is a located on the lateral side of the tibia and connected with it at upper and lower end.

 The tibia is called shin bone whereas fibula is called calf bone.